open-contracting/standard/standard/standard.md

 data.
 This data strongly overlaps with tender and award data and so is also a natural fit for us at this stage.

-Finally, there is an [existing standardisation effort](http://community.openspending.org/research/standard/) for Budget and Spending data under development through the Open Spending project.
-In line with the principles of Joined Up Data we will explore ways to connect data in the Open Contracting Data Standard with data in the proposed Open Spending and Open Budget data standards.

 <div class="panel panel-success">
     <div class="panel-heading">